Chesterhill Charitable Trust Limited

 Overview

 Chesterhill Charitable Trust Limited was incorporated on 26 August 2016 and registered as a charity on 20 April 2017 (charity number 1172659).
 This is a private charitable trust that operates as a company limited by guarantee.
 The trust makes grants to charitable organisations in England, focusing on youth development, offender rehabilitation, and health support.
-With annual expenditure of approximately £164,000, the trust provides modest grants to organizations working in its priority areas.
+With annual expenditure of approximately £144,000, the trust provides modest grants to organisations working in its priority areas.
 The trust is governed by seven trustees and operates without paid staff.
 No public information indicates that the trust accepts unsolicited applications; grants appear to be made at the trustees' discretion.

 Funding Priorities